 If your snail smells foul, is floating, motionless, not sticking to surfaces, or the body has come out of the shell, the snail has likely died.
 The best way to tell is by smelling the shell or snail itself.
 If it smells rotten, foul, or just disgusting, your snail has died.

-- How To Tell If A Snail Is Dead?
+- How Do I Know I My Snail Is Dead?

-- Is My Snail Dead, Sleeping, Or Hibernating?
+- Is My Snail Dead Or Sleeping Or Hibernating?

 - What Should You Do With A Dead Snail?

-- Video: How To Tell If An Aquarium Snail Is Dead Or Alive?
+- Video: How Do You Know If A Snail Is Dead

 Snails are super sensitive to any changes in the water parameters of your aquarium.
 High levels of ammonia, nitrates, or nitrites can be cause for death.